The Colorful Life of Irene Diefenbach

 Irene Diefenbach was born on September 2, 1910 in Pennsylvania to Slovak immigrants, Karol and Danica Dalibor.
 The Dalibors worked on a small dairy farm, but when Irene and her two siblings were still very young, the family moved to Phillips, Wisconsin, which had a large Slovak population and many dairy farms in the surrounding area.
 Karol was able to purchase his own farm there, which Danica helped to run.

 Irene attended grammar and high school, but as there were few job prospects for her in Phillips, it was decided that she should go to Chicago to find work.
-Somehow it was arranged that she would stay with an old German lady, a Mrs. Glockner, who lived on the Southside, and that she would work cleaning houses for the wealthy residents of the North Shore.
+Somehow it was arranged that Irene would work cleaning house for wealthy residents of the North Shore but would stay with an old German lady, a Mrs. Glockner, who lived on the South side.
 In her free time, Irene also attended a design school to learn how to design clothes.
 She became quite skilled at this and actually designed some dresses for Mrs. Glockner and her friends.

 Irene was apparently very attractive in her day and had many beaux and would-be suitors.
-She was forever going on dates, and thus Mrs. Glockner established a protocol that Irene agreed to follow.
-Irene’s date for the evening was required to pick her up at Mrs. Glockner’s at exactly 6:15 and sit for a time and make polite conversation before he was allowed to leave with Irene.
-The next morning, Irene would then tell Mrs. Glockner all about her evening out, and then the two would proceed to discuss the pros and cons of the young man in question.
+She was forever going on dates, and thus Mrs. Glockner established a protocol that Irene had to follow.
+Irene’s gentlemen callers were required to pick her up at Mrs. Glockner’s at exactly 6:15 and sit for a time and make polite conversation before they were allowed to leave.
+The next morning, Irene would then tell Mrs. Glockner all about her evening out, and then the two would proceed to discuss the pros and cons of each young man in question.

-Eventually, the farm was sadly sold, and the Diefenbachs moved back to Chicago and found an apartment in Andersonville.
-The building they moved into was nicknamed “The Castle” and was apparently very beautiful.
+Eventually, the farm had to be sold, and the Diefenbachs moved back to Chicago and found an apartment in Andersonville.
+The building they moved into was nicknamed “The Castle” and was very beautiful.
 The Diefenbachs rented the first floor apartment, which happened to be where the door to the cellar was located.
 Apparently, the woman who had previously owned the building had made her own liquors in the cellar during prohibition and had thus converted it into a huge wine cellar.
-When the woman vacated the building, she apparently left behind all the wines and liquors, assuming they had all spoiled, as did everyone else.
-Irene, however, was determined to investigate herself and took great delight in finding many “hidden treasures.”
-As predicted, most of the wine had indeed spoiled, but he did come across some excellent cherry cordial.
-She says they were an excellent vintage and used most of them as gifts over the years.
+When the woman vacated the building, she left behind all the wines and liquors, assuming they had all spoiled, as did everyone else.
+Irene, however, was determined to investigate and took great delight in finding many “hidden treasures.”
+As predicted, most of the wine had indeed spoiled, but she did come across some excellent cherry cordial.
+Irene discovered that they were an excellent vintage and that she used most of them as gifts over the years.

 Irene was sixty when Sophie got married.
 She was quite willing to live independently, but Phyllis persuaded her to come and live with her and her husband, Dave, in New York, as she was worried about her mother living alone.
 Irene agreed to come, but she insisted on driving her car all the way to New York so that she would have a means of transportation at her disposal once she got there.
 Irene enjoyed New York, but after only a couple of years, however, Dave was transferred to Naperville, Illinois, causing all them to relocate yet again.
 Rather than again move in with Phyllis and Dave, however, Irene decided to get her own place at Four Lakes in Lisle, where she happily remained for fourteen years.
 In that time, Phyllis and Dave were transferred again, this time to Washington, but Irene remained behind in Lisle.